 Joe’s litigation and dispute resolution practice focuses primarily on cases involving:

 - Harassment, including sexual harassment;

 - Discrimination, including on the basis of race and gender;

 - Hostile work environment;

-- Failure to pay overtime, including in cases filed as collective actions;
+- Failure to pay overtime, including in cases filed as class and collective actions;

 - Pregnancy discrimination;